ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 After some more searches and new event entries, you can revisit the chat history and improve the future dialog.
 Follow the instructions in the [{{site.data.keyword.conversationshort}} documentation on **Improving understanding**](https://{DomainName}/docs/services/assistant?topic=assistant-logs-intro#logs_intro).

+## Share resources

+If you want to work with others on resources of this solution tutorial, you can share all or only some the components. [{{site.data.keyword.cloud_notm}} Identity and Access Management (IAM)](https://{DomainName}/docs/iam?topic=iam-iamoverview) enables the authentication of users and service IDs and the access control to cloud resources.
+For granting access to a resource, you can assign predefined access roles to either a user, a service ID, or to an access group.
+Details on how you can set up access control is discussed in the blog [IBM Cloud Security Hands-On: Share Your Chatbot Project](https://www.ibm.com/cloud/blog/share-your-chatbot-project).

 ## Remove resources
 {:removeresources}